-Rustavi was the third and (as it turned out) final road course constructed in the Soviet Union, created with high hopes that it would flourish as a centre for racing.
+The track was the third and (as it turned out) final road course constructed in the Soviet Union, created with high hopes that it would flourish as a centre for racing.
 Its location (now in Georgia) allowed for year-round activity, unlike other facilities which would become snowbound in winter.
-In the end the collapse of the Soviet Union meant that the track fell into disrepair and disuse but happily it has now been revived under private ownership and is now fulfilling its potential.
+The collapse of the Soviet Union meant that the track fell into disrepair and disuse until its redevelopment in 2012.

 The track's history began when construction was approved by the Ministry of Road Transport and Highways in the mid-1970s.
 A plot of land previously used for motocross events around 20km from Tbilisi was chosen for development.
 The circuit design was relatively unremarkable and compact; while the motocross course had used the contours of the land, the new road course used a relatively flat configuration running in parallel to the hillside, overlooked by a small grandstand which afforded views of the whole course.